 When Poetry Meets Songs and Movies

-Here’s the poetry “San Martino” by Giosuè carducci sang by Fiorello, a popular italian showman.
+Here’s the poetry “San Martino” by Giosuè Carducci sung by Fiorello, a popular Italian showman.
 For lyrics and translation see above…

 Famous Italian Poems – More Videos

 There is a great number of famous Italian poems on Youtube and other video websites.
-To find them you can write in the search bar on of the following strings of text:
+To find them you can write in the search bar one of the following strings of text:

 “Italian poetry” – “Italian poems” – “Poesia italiana”

 To find many Italian poems with lyrics on-screen you can go to Youtube and type in the search bar:

 |Name of the poet + lyrics||Name of the poet + words||Name of the poet + text|

 |Name of the poet + lirica||Name of the poet + parole||Name of the poet + testo|

 If you don’t know any Italian poets, click here for a list of them…